Nico Mirallegro: Television

 In 2013, he began playing Finn Nelson, the love interest of the main female character in E4's teen comedy-drama series My Mad Fat Diary.
 That same year, he also played the role of Joe Middleton in the BBC drama The Village.
 In 2014, Mirallegro portrayed a teenager prosecuted for murder under the Joint Enterprise law in the controversial BBC One production Common, written by Jimmy McGovern.
 Called "a bleak, powerful drama thick with political intent", a review started that Mirallegro "continues to prove himself as the best actor ever to graduate from Hollyoaks".

 The 2015 television film The Ark told the story of Noah, along with elements from Islamic tradition.
 Mirallegro portrayed Kenan, (Note: According to the Quran (Hud v.
 42-43), Noah had an unnamed son who refused to come aboard the Ark, instead preferring to climb a mountain, where he drowned.
 Some later Islamic commentators give his name as either Yam or Kan'an.
 This drama interprets his name as Kenan.)
 Noah's youngest (and extrabiblical) son, whose wish to follow a path different from his father and brothers results in his being swept away in the Great Flood.
 Mirallegro also starred in HBO's Virtuoso, directed and partially written by Alan Ball.
 Set in the 18th century, Mirallegro played a self-taught violin prodigy who travels to Vienna to learn with other young musicians.

 In June 2017, Mirallegro acted in the BBC's BAFTA winning real-life drama Murdered for Being Different, about the murder of Sophie Lancaster in 2007.
 In 2019, it was confirmed he would be cast as a British Army soldier in the new series of the long-running BBC One drama Our Girl.

 In November 2023, it was announced by Paramount+ that Mirallegro would star in a new original drama series Stags, filming on location in Tenerife and due to be released in 2024.

 Film

 Mirallegro's first film, the short film Six Minutes of Freedom, was shot in 2009.
 He starred as a troubled teenager training to be a boxer while his father is in prison.
 The film was entered into four film festivals, and it won Best New Wave Short Film at the Yellow Fever Independent Film Festival.

-In the summer of 2010, Mirallegro finished filming for his role in McQueen the Movie.
-He played Sam, a Jewish boy who is one of the story's two protagonists.
-The film is set in suburbia in the North of England in the 1990s.

 Mirallegro portrayed a teenage lead guitarist in a full-length film set in the 1990s about the Manchester-formed rock band The Stone Roses.
 The film, Spike Island, was released in 2012.
 He called his time making Spike Island "six weeks of pure bliss."